Updated for new FreePBX version

 After make sure about all the requirements, go to the next step.

-Install collector software and copy your license key and paste it into your collector and press the register button.
+Install collector software, copy your license key, paste it into your collector, and press the register button.
 After your collector registered successfully, press the start button on your collector.

 Please watch the following video to know how to install the collector data.